parmeenbindra/Weather-Analysis/README.md

 # Weather Analysis - Python, NumPy
-## Analysis of government weather (NOAA) databases in an attempt to master python libraries and functions
+## Analysis of National Oceanic and Atmospheric Administration (NOAA) datasets in an attempt to master python libraries and functions

 #### My primary objective was to practice automated python scripts and user-defined functions in order to simplify data cleaning and wrangling tasks.